 top of page

-He recently closed the Cristian Anthony Vallejo Memorial Gallery in Las Cruces, New Mexico, an art space dedicated to his late little cousin who passed away of a drug overdose in 2020.
-During the two year run at the gallery he held 15 exhibitions of primarily Indigenous and Latinx artists, with exhibitions focusing on generational cycles, issues of migration, spirituality, and Indigenous ways of expressing place.
+In 2021 he founded the Cristian Anthony Vallejo Memorial Gallery in Las Cruces, New Mexico, an art space dedicated to his late little cousin who passed away of a drug overdose in 2020.
+During the two year run at the gallery he held 15 exhibitions of primarily Indigenous and Latinx artists, with the expressed goal of connecting the artist’s work to the day to day life of the average Cruceño, through artistic reflections on generational cycles, issues of migration, spirituality, and Indigenous ways of expressing place.

 Contact